jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 gdb-peda$ p &buffer
 $2 = (char (*)[100]) 0xffffcabc

-Since we want to overflow buffer we need to find the distance between buffer and the top of the stack ebp we do this by. nyuappsec@ubuntu:~$ python3
+Since we want to overflow buffer we need to find the offset between buffer and the top of the stack ebp we do this by. nyuappsec@ubuntu:~$ python3
 Python 3.8.10 (default, Nov 26 2021, 20:14:08)
 [GCC 9.3.0] on linux